 - Check yourself over carefully after you’ve been outdoors and make sure to look under your arms, behind the knees, between the legs, in and around the ears, in the belly button and in the hair.

-You don’t have to be out in the back woods to come head to head with a tick.
+You don’t have to be out in the backwoods to come head to head with a tick.
 Most likely it’ll happen right in your own backyard.

 Clayton Douglass says he hasn’t found anything yet that does a good job of repelling ticks.
 “I do use DEET,” he says, “but I think it only cuts down on the numbers of them I find.
 A couple of years ago I went deer hunting off the Webb Road in Windham.
 When I got back to my truck, I started picking off little black deer ticks.
 I counted over thirty of them!
 I’ve heard people say that part of the problem is people don’t burn their fields like they used to 40-50 years ago.
 I don’t know the answer.
-DDT used to kill a lot of them, but I’m still glad they stopped spraying that stuff around.
+DDT used to kill a lot of them, however, I’m still glad they stopped spraying that stuff around.
 I see a lot of eagles now.
 I’ll deal with the ticks to enjoy that sight!”

 Do you have any advice to share?